Lesson 16: Buying Meat, Fish, Fruits, Vegetables, Eggs & Bread

 Grocery Items and Cooking Ingredients

 You can get eggs, bread and grocery items in neighborhood shops and corner stores.
 But, be sure to stock up enough food (especially bread) before သင်္ကြန် | thin3-jan2 (water festival) and Burmese New Year in mid April.
-Shops will be opened for limited hours if not closed for several days.
+Shops will be opened for limited hours if not closed for a few days.
 Also beware of price hike ups for items like fish and meat just before the shut down.

 It must have been a long, long time since Burmese people last used coins.
-In the past, ကျပ် | kyat (pronounced kjut with silent "t") was divided into 100 pya (pronounced ပြား | pya3.).
+In the past, ကျပ် | kyat (pronounced kjut with silent "t") was divided into 100 pya (pronounced ပြား | pya3.)
 Pyas were coins, such as 5 pya, 10 pya, 25 pya, and 50 pya coins.

 Due to inflation that had shot up several folds in the 1980's, the smallest denomination you see today are 5 kyat notes, and 10 kyat notes.
 They are sometimes stapled together in 50 kyat amount; only then they become a meaningful amount to buy anything at all, or to return as a small change.
 As of 2014, even those have disappeared, and the smallest note you see is 50 kyat note.

-Burmese kyat notes in the denominations of 50 kyat, 100 kyat, and 200 kyat notes are considered small changes, and called အကြွေ | a-kjway2.
 Those small notes used to be notoriously dirty, worn-out and in sorry conditions, but in the year 2011, the government banks have started to replace those with newly printed notes.